ollegreen/research_papers/README.md

 _______

+## Paper: AutoGen: Enabling Next-Gen LLM Applications via Multi-Agent Conversation
+* **Read**: Jan 2023
+* **Institution**: Microsoft Research
+* **Mental Reference**: Framework for Agents talking to themselves, with or without humans in the loop to solve tasks.
+Can have a hierarchical structure of a "boss agent" or simply back and fourth chat.
+* **Link**:

+### Problem

+### Solution

+### Applicability: How can it be applied to my current work & research
+* Be wary of inference costs here.
+Endless chats can cost a significant amount (at least if using API calls).
+Could work when hosting the model on AWS, but would take up a fair amount of resources, so need to check if the acutal output is better than more simple alternatives.

+_______

 ## Paper: "Can Generalist Foundation Models Outcompete Special-Purpose Tuning?
 Case Study in Medicine"
 * **Read**: Jan 2023
 * **Institution**: Microsoft, OpenAI